 Balancing social development and commercial approach

-The EFSE combines in an innovative manner a clear development orientation with private sector efficiency and positive risk-adjusted returns, thereby ensuring institutional sustainability.
+EFSE uses an innovative manner to combine a clear development orientation with private sector efficiency and positive risk-adjusted returns, thereby ensuring institutional sustainability.

 Promoting private public partnerships and mobilise private capital for development

-The EFSE uses donor grants as a risk cushion for attracting private investors for development purposes.
+EFSE utilizes donor grants as a risk cushion for attracting private investors for development purposes.
 Up to seven times the amount of the initial investment and/or grant can be raised for the target group, representing significant leveraging capacity.

 Facilitating access to capital markets